aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 When some event handler or effect changes state, React does the re-render pipeline as so:

 1. React takes a snapshot of the current values of the props and state inside the component and freezes those for the evaluation of what happens during the event handler.
-2. If the new state values being set are equal (comparing value for primitives, reference for objects) to the snapshot states, then React does not re-render
-3. After all state updates in the triggered event-handlers or effects are run, then React sees if any state updates have different values than the previous snapshot, and if so, then React re-renders.
+2. After all state updates in the triggered event-handlers or effects are run, then React takes a new snapshot of all current prop values and state values and compares it to the previous snapshot, and if anything is different (using value equality), then React re-renders.
+Else it doesn't.

 **event handlers and effects**